PVC Pipe: Why You Should Not Use PVC Piping for Your Compressed Air System

 injuring or killing anyone within close range.
 The maximum rated temperature of most PVC piping is usually 140 degrees Farenheit, but once the air

-traveling through the pipes reaches 110 F, the pressure rating of the pipe is cut in half.
-So a pipe that is rated for 150 psi, is now rated for only
+travelling through the pipes reaches 110 F, the pressure rating of the pipe is cut in half.
+So a pipe that is rated for 150 psi, is now

 In addition to the obvious dangers of using PVC piping for compressed air, it is also against OSHA (Occupational Safety and Health Administration) standards

 to use PVC piping for above ground transportation of compressed air and gases.
 In doing so, you run the risk of hefty fines from OSHA and a potential

 shutdown of your business if you have too many violations.
 The Plastic Pipe and Fittings Association has also stated that “Compressed air or inert

 gases should never be used for pressure testing plastic piping systems.”
 Many manufacturers of PVC pipe also place warning labels on their packaging

 stating that the pipe is not to be used in the transport of any compressed air or gas due to the large safety risk it creates.

 So if I can’t use PVC, what type of piping should I use for my compressed air?

 Both stainless steel and aluminum piping are highly recommended for compressed air transportation.
 Stainless steel piping is strong, durable and will not